aruba/aoscx-ansible-collection/README.md

 - hosts: all
   collections:
     - arubanetworks.aoscx
   gather_facts: False
   vars:
     ansible_connection: network_cli
   tasks:
     - name: Execute show run on the switch
       aoscx_command:
-        commands: ['show run']
+        commands:
+          - show run
 ```

 Contribution
 -------
 At Aruba Networks we're dedicated to ensuring the quality of our products, so if you find any
 issues at all please open an issue on our [Github](https://github.com/aruba/aoscx-ansible-collection) and we'll be sure to respond promptly!

 For more contribution opportunities follow our guidelines outlined in our [CONTRIBUTING.md](https://github.com/aruba/aoscx-ansible-collection/blob/master/CONTRIBUTING.md)